Raijeee/SleepSync/README.md

 ```
 These are all under the <LoginScreen> and represent the actual GUI of the login screen.
 For instance, MDLabel is used to create a text label so the user can understand what is happening.
 The text, size, alignment, colour and font style are all defined through obvious variables.

+Setting the text color was the most daunting task in this code.
+At first I didn't know what the 4 digits meant so I asked Dr. Ruben for help, which then he explained that the four digits mean red:green:blue:alpha, alpha being the opacity of the color.
+This helped me out greatly.

 ### MDTextFieldRound

 ```.py